-''' This RNS example demonstrates how to set up a link to a destination, and pass structured messages over it using a channel. import os import sys import time import argparse from datetime import datetime import RNS from RNS.vendor import umsgpack Let's define an app name.
+''' import sys import time import argparse from datetime import datetime import RNS from RNS.vendor import umsgpack Let's define an app name.
 We'll use this for all destinations we create.
 Since this echo example is part of a range of example utilities, we'll put them all within the app namespace "example_utilities" APP_NAME = "example_utilities" Channel data must be structured in a subclass of MessageBase.
 This ensures that the channel will be able to serialize and deserialize the object and multiplex it with other objects.
 Both ends of a link will need the same object definitions to be able to communicate over a channel.
 Note: The objects we wish to use over the channel must be registered with the channel, and each link has a different channel instance.
 See the client_connected and link_established functions in this example to see how message types are registered.
 Let's make a simple message class called StringMessage that will convey a string with a timestamp. class StringMessage(RNS.MessageBase): The MSGTYPE class variable needs to be assigned a 2 byte integer value.
 This identifier allows the channel to look up your message's constructor when a message arrives over the channel.
 MSGTYPE must be unique across all message types we register with the channel.
-MSGTYPEs >= 0xf000 are '''

-''' reserved for the system.
+MSGTYPEs >= 0xf000 are reserved for the system.
 MSGTYPE = 0x0101 The constructor of our object must be callable with no arguments.
 We can have parameters, but they must have a default assignment.
-This is needed so the channel can create an empty version of our message into which the incoming message can be unpacked. def init(self, data=None): self.data = data self.timestamp = datetime.now() Finally, our message needs to implement functions the channel can call to pack and unpack our message to/from the raw packet payload.
+This is needed so the channel can create an empty version of our message into which the incoming message can be unpacked. '''

+''' def init(self, data=None): self.data = data self.timestamp = datetime.now() Finally, our message needs to implement functions the channel can call to pack and unpack our message to/from the raw packet payload.
 We'll use the umsgpack package bundled with RNS.
 We could also use the struct package bundled with Python if we wanted more control over the structure of the packed bytes.
 Also note that packed message objects must fit entirely in one packet.
 The number of bytes available for message payloads can be queried from the channel using the Channel.MDU property.
 The channel MDU is slightly less than the link MDU due to encoding the message header.
-The pack function encodes the message contents into a byte stream. def pack(self) -> bytes: return umsgpack.packb((self.data, self.timestamp)) And the unpack function decodes a byte stream into the message contents. def unpack(self, raw): self.data, self.timestamp = umsgpack.unpackb(raw) A reference to the latest client link that connected latest client link = None This initialisation is executed when the users chooses to run as a server def server(configpath): We must first initialise Reticulum reticulum = RNS.Reticulum(configpath) '''
+The pack function encodes the message contents into a byte stream. def pack(self) -> bytes: return umsgpack.packb((self.data, self.timestamp)) And the unpack function decodes a byte stream into the message contents. def unpack(self, raw): self.data, self.timestamp = umsgpack.unpackb(raw)

+A reference to the latest client link that connected

+latest_client_link = None

+This initialisation is executed when the users chooses

+to run as a server

+def server(configpath):

+We must first initialise Reticulum

+reticulum = RNS.Reticulum(configpath)

+Randomly create a new identity for our link example

+server_identity = RNS.Identity()

+We create a destination that clients can connect to.
+We

+want clients to create links to this destination, so we

+need to create a "single" destination type.

+server_destination = RNS.Destination(

+server_identity.

+RNS Destination IN.

+RNS Destination SINGLE,

+'''